-For a rundown of the biggest developments in Virtual Reality and Augmented Reality from the past 12 months, check out our 2016 roundup, Augmented Reality and Virtual Reality – The Year In Review.
-For more information on how retailers are using mixed commerce solutions, check out our Mixed Commerce Glossary, which defines the terminology being used by businesses to describe the changes currently sweeping retail.
+2017 is yesterday’s news!
+Check out our top Virtual Reality and Augmented Reality technology trends for 2019 and see what’s in store for the year ahead.
+For more information on how retailers are using mixed commerce solutions, check out our Mixed Commerce Glossary, which defines the terminology being used to businesses to describe the changes currently sweeping retail.

 2016 was a breakthrough year for Virtual Reality and Augmented Reality.
 On the VR side, big-name hardware like the Oculus Rift, HTC Vive and Playstation VR all hit the marketplace, bringing with them a flood of content and clever implementations that had early adopters evangelizing about the exciting new technology.
 On the AR side, the worldwide hit Pokémon Go brought Augmented Reality into the mainstream, setting App Store records in the process.
 As we enter 2017, the industry is looking to capitalize on this momentum.